-After two months wandering around New Zealand, I think I’ve probably forgotten how to work on a schedule, how to be in a hurry, and how to deal with normal travel that refuses to go according to plan.
+After two months wandering around New Zealand in a van, I think I’ve forgotten how to work on a schedule, how to be in a hurry, and how to deal with normal travel that refuses to go according to plan.
 New Zealand as a travel destination is smooth sailing, perfectly organized, “easy as,” as the Kiwis say.

 Every single town, no matter how small, empty and inconsequential, has an information office with free, professional maps and people whose only job is to answer travelers’ questions.
 They give out maps of towns that have only one street.
 I’ve been to cities in China with as many people as this entire country, where no one can tell me if a map of the place even exists.

 It’s not just the abundance of maps that makes it difficult to get lost here; it’s also that there are just not many roads.
-When we got off the ferry from the North Island to the South, for example, we had to choose to either go down the west coast (as we did) or down the east coast, and that was it.
+When we got off the ferry from the North Island to the South, for example, we had to choose to either go down the west coast (as we did) or go down the east coast.
+That was it.
 Our route planning was basically done.
 But if you do get lost, don’t worry.
 New Zealand is somewhere in the top 10 safest places on earth.
 I don’t think I ever even saw anyone smoking.

 There’s no nightlife here, very few towns with any interesting architecture, and not many cultural sites to see.
 (The traditional culture of the indigenous Maori is generally not very well preserved, especially not in visible or accessible ways, compared with, say, Southeast Asia, which is full of ancient Hindu and Buddhist temples).